The perfect summer day in the Midwest starts on the water and ends at an ice cream shop. When we’re looking for a cool treat, here’s where we’ll be.

 If you love coffee as much as you love ice cream, Cold Front is the stop for you.
 Not only does Cold Front provide a great ice cream and coffee experience, but it’s also a soda fountain that offers house-made pops.
 Stop in for a waffle cone or an ice cream flight if you just can't decide on one flavor.

-Sweet Science is officially in the scooping game with a storefront at Como Lakeside Pavillion (and another one coming when Keg & Case Market opens on West 7th).
-Don't worry though, you can still find Sweet Science’s awesome products at co-ops, restaurants and grocery stores throughout the area.
+Sweet Science is officially in the year-round scooping game with a permanent storefront at Keg and Case Market.
+Not in the West 7th area?
+Don't worry, you can still find Sweet Science’s awesome products at co-ops, restaurants and grocery stores throughout the area.

 Saint Paul staple Cossetta’s has some of the best desserts in the metro, and the gelato at the Italian eatery is fantastic.
 We doubt you’ll find another restaurant that makes 11 gelatos and eight sorbets that are as wonderful as Cossetta's.